yurikaminski/AIDL19-DeepSales/README.md

 a continuous conflict score in the range [−10, +10]._

 ### Dataset preparation
 To replicate the paper we need to prepare the data in an identical way.
 The audio files have a length of 30 seconds each with a sample rate of 48kHz, that represents huge vectors, size 1.440.000.
 For that reason the files were divided in intervals of 3 seconds and downsampled to 8kHz like in the paper, that gives us vectors with size 24.000.
 We also removed silences from the data but those revealed to be a rare occurrence.
 Finally, to have some data augmentation, when splitting the data in 3 seconds intervals we did a interval step of 1 second, that gave us intervals with 2 seconds of overlap and a lot more data to train.
 This step was not mentioned in the paper.

+It's important to notice that the conflict score is given for each file, for each 30 seconds of audio.
+From these 30 seconds we are creating several samples.
+Because of this we are going to have some samples that are not relevant for for the final score of those 30 seconds.
+Our assumption is the same as the one mentioned in the paper: _that the effect of training the network by using some of those 3 second ”noisy” instances is mitigated by the mini batch size, the slice context and the num ber of epochs employed for the network training_

 #### TF.records
 Even with the downsampling of the data to 8kHz it would still be a problem to load all the data at once to have in memory.